False Dayflower (Tinantia anomala)

 Bloom Notes: Use Ornamental: A good spring annual for shade, with subtle, purply-blue flowers and grass-like foliage.

 Use Wildlife: Flowers attract bees.
-Seeds eaten by squirrels and turkeys.
+Seeds are eaten by squirrels and turkeys.